superbrothers/kubernetes-docs/kubectl_port-forward.md

 ### Synopsis

 Forward one or more local ports to a pod.
-This command requires the node to have 'socat' installed.

  Use resource type/name such as deployment/mydeployment to select a pod.
 Resource type defaults to 'pod' if omitted.

  If there are multiple pods matching the criteria, a pod will be selected automatically.
-The forwarding session ends when the selected pod terminates, and rerun of the command is needed to resume forwarding.
+The forwarding session ends when the selected pod terminates, and a rerun of the command is needed to resume forwarding.

 ```
 kubectl port-forward TYPE/NAME [options] [LOCAL_PORT:]REMOTE_PORT [...[LOCAL_PORT_N:]REMOTE_PORT_N]